 There is little research evidence to suggest that prison is a deterrent.
 The opposite is often true: once someone has served a sentence of imprisonment, they are more likely to re-offend.
 The likelihood of being caught is a more effective deterrent than the prospect of a long prison sentence.

-Most offenders re-enter society no better equipped to avoid a life of crime than when they were first arrested.
+Most people who have been in prison re-enter society no better equipped to avoid a life of crime than when they were first arrested.
 Most have poor education, limited employment experience and dysfunctional families.
 They often suffer from alcohol or drug addiction.
 After a prison sentence, they experience social stigma, have no money and find it hard to find a job or somewhere to live.
 Alternatives to prison can provide solutions to at least some of these problems.
-For example, they may require attendance at detoxification and dependency treatment programmes.
-Non-custodial sentences also help offenders to keep the support networks they have in the community.
+Non-custodial sentences also help offenders to retain the support networks they have in the community, essential to rehabilitation.

-People in pre-trial detention are legally presumed innocent until proven guilty.
-However, at the pre-trial stage of the criminal justice process, detainees are particularly vulnerable to violence, abuse and intimidation by interrogators.
+People in pre-trial detention are legally presumed innocent until proven guilty, and such detention should be a measure of last resort (see UN Tokyo Rules).
+At the pre-trial stage of the criminal justice process, detainees are particularly vulnerable to violence, abuse and intimidation by interrogators.
 Alternatives, such as bail, reporting or curfews, help to avoid the risk of potential physical and mental harm, preserve the presumption of innocence, and give the defendant a better chance of preparing for and receiving a fair trial.

-A prison sentence often punishes families and children as well as the offender.
-It is estimated that millions of children worldwide have a parent in prison and tens of thousands are living in prison with their parent, most often their mother.
+A prison sentence often punishes families and children as well as the person detained.
+It is estimated that millions of children worldwide have a parent in prison and approximately 19,000 are living in prison with their parent, most often their mother.
 Where the family member in prison is the breadwinner, families outside often face serious financial hardship, if not destitution.